Danil-Kutnyy/Crypto-trading-AI/README.md

-Model_7400 files contains tensorflow trained model, which was trained for 4 years of per-minute data
+Model_7400 files contains tensorflow trained model, which was trained about 1.5 years of per-minute data (14800 hours to be exact)

-Trading bot results contains 3 model result with different parameter: -30, 30 adn 50. acc_histor_7300.csv - contains information of accout balance during lasst training session(one trainign session = 120 minutes) bh_history_7300.csv - contains information of accout balance during lasst training session, if the agent using buy&hold strategy r_histor_7300.csv - contains information of model reuturn(decrese or increse in total capital) during last traning session
+Trading bot results contains result of the training.
+7300 - represnts number of loops.
+As one loop is 120 minuts, 7300 loops - 1 yers, 8 months and 8 days.
+So, the results are showng, how does model performed from 1 january of 2017 up to 8th august of 2018

+AI_result.png shows how much does model gained from 1 US dollar it has in the start of its abalance account.
+Buy_and_hold.png shows how much total return gained from Buy and Hold trategy thought this period Return.png shows how much total return AI gained throughout this period